daltonmatos/kk2-firmware/Readme.txt

 - The 'Version Information' screen and its one second delay has been removed from the start-up sequence.
 This will make the ESC calibration routine safer because your ESCs will now see the 'full throttle' signal one second sooner (compared to the original KK2.0 1V6 firmware) and this reduces the risk for having motors going full throttle while doing the ESC calibration.

-SL Stick Mixing
+SL stick mixing
 ===============
-The SL Stick Mixing mode is activated from the AUX switch (i.e. middle position) while the mixing rate is set from the Self-level Settings screen.
+The SL Stick Mixing mode is activated from the AUX switch (i.e. middle position) and the mixing rate is set from the Self-level Settings screen.
 The mixing rate parameter is still related to your SL P-gain setting so you should tune the SL P-gain first.
-A value of 5 corresponds to the LOW setting used in the previous version, 10 corresponds to MEDIUM and 20 to HIGH.
+A value of 5 corresponds to the LOW setting used in the early versions, 10 corresponds to MEDIUM and 20 to HIGH, but you can even go as high as 50 if your SL P-gain is very high.

-I use this mode all the time now and found that it is great for practicing aerobatics and if you get in trouble (e.g. lose orientation) you can just center the aileron/elevator stick and the model will level itself.
-Another advantage is that you don't have to ramp up your 'Stick Scaling' values for flying around (compared to the original Self-level mode in KK2.0 1V6).
+The Stick Scaling parameter called "SL Mixing" lets you adjust the stick input sensitivity for SL Mix mode relative to Acro or normal SL mode.
+If you feel that SL Mix mode is less responsive compared to Acro mode you can increase this value.
+To make SL Mix mode act more like normal SL mode you should lower this value.
+In any case you should adjust the stick scaling parameters to suit your flying style in Acro or Normal SL mode before adjusting the "SL Mixing" parameter.
+Leave it at 100% (default) if you only use SL Mix mode.

-The new Stick Scaling parameter called "SL Mixing" lets you adjust the stick input sensitivity for SL mixed mode relative to acro or normal SL.
-If you never use acro or normal SL mode you might as well leave this new setting at 100% and adjust the stick scaling values for roll and pitch instead, but if you do use the other modes then you should adjust the stick scaling parameters for roll and pitch to suit your flying style in those modes first.
+I use this mode all the time now and found that it is great for practicing aerobatics.
+If you get in trouble (e.g. lose orientation) you can just center the aileron/elevator stick and the model will level itself.
+Another advantage is that you don't have to ramp up your 'Stick Scaling' values or mess with PI limits for flying around (compared to the original Self-level mode).

 BEWARE!
 If you center your aileron/elevator stick while your model is upside-down it will remain inverted until you add some more stick input.
 This is a "feature" of the original KK2 firmware and not something that I've implemented.

 Observe:
-- A 3-way switch should be assigned to channel 5 (AUX) to select flight mode - Acro, SL Mixing or Normal SL.
+- A 3-way switch should be assigned to the AUX channel to select flight mode - Acro, SL Mix or Normal SL.
 The selected flight mode will be displayed on the SAFE screen.
 - You should tune your model as best as you can in both acro and normal SL mode before trying the SL Stick Mixing mode.
 - Don't count on this mode saving your model if you perform acrobatic stunts and exceed the 440 degrees/second gyro limitation.
 It may actually make it worse!
 - If your model has built up any momentum, it will not stop moving immediately after centering the aileron/elevator stick!
 Take it slow if you're at beginner level.